hydrogo/rainymotion/docs/source/gettingstarted.rst

     # on Windows
     activate rainymotion

-To come back to normal life without Python and radar-based precpitation nowcasting, in your command line run:
+To come back to normal life without Python and radar-based precipitation nowcasting, in your command line run:

 .. code-block:: bash